List of Suits characters: Donna Paulsen

 In season 4, Donna falls into significant legal jeopardy when she illegally acquires evidence from Mike and it forces Harvey and her to put the problem of defining their relationship under a microscope.
 Harvey has often said that he loves her, but it often leaves Donna perplexed and upset with Harvey, who is unwilling to outwardly move past it strictly platonic emotion and show a romantic interest because of the vulnerabilities it would force him to be exposed to.
 Donna eventually realizes that she cannot deal with this never-ending lack of definition to their relationship, and decides to leave Harvey to go to work for Louis, whose previous secretary had just died in the season finale.
 Season 5 starts where the previous one leaves off, with Harvey feeling gutted and abandoned.
 He angrily rebuffs her offer of a standard 2-week transitional period to look for a replacement.

 In season 6, Donna works with office IT guy Benjamin to develop a digital personal assistant featuring her quips and advice.
 While their efforts to market the device are frustrating and ultimately fail, the experience inspires Donna to want more out of her life, but she is not exactly sure what.
 In season 7, she demands that Harvey give her a "seat at the table" as a senior partner.
-Harvey initially agrees, but later says it won't work because it dilutes what it means to be a senior partner at the firm.
+Harvey initially agrees, but later says it will not work because it dilutes what it means to be a senior partner at the firm.
 Donna agrees but now has a new demand: she wants to be Chief Operating Officer (COO).
-During the season, Donna becomes jealous of Harvey's growing romantic relationship with his therapist Dr. Paula Agard as her unresolved feelings for Harvey bubble back up to the surface.
+During the season, Donna becomes jealous of Harvey's growing romantic relationship with his therapist Doctor Paula Agard as her unresolved feelings for Harvey bubble back up to the surface.
 In season 7, episode 10 "Donna", she kisses Harvey unexpectedly after having conversations with Mike and Louis.
 She later apologizes for it, but this leads to Harvey admitting to Paula not only about the kiss but also that he had slept with Donna in the past, causing a rough patch between the two.
 Donna also resigns from the firm when Paula gives him an ultimatum to choose between working with Donna and his relationship but Harvey brings her back by breaking up with Paula and choosing her.